royto/kalliope_neuron_movie_db/README.md

 - get list of upcoming movies
 - get list of playing now movies
 - get info about a TV Show
+- get list of popular TV Shows
+- get list of Top rated TV Shows
+- get list of latest TV Shows
+- get info about a TV Show Season
+- get info about a TV Show Episode

 ## Installation
 ```bash